ND-code-ai/DSS_dashboard/README.md

     Loads the files prepared by group14-preparedata.py and saves them in the postgre database in the docker container.

     DSS_dashboard\src\st_pages (folder)
-    Contains python files that generate the plots for each KPI: emissions.py
+    Contains python files that generate the plots for each KPI on separate streamlit pages: emissions.py
         Bar chart of total electric energy consumption per European country in 2023.